-F16 A Comparison of the Quality of Color Produced by Photographic Film and Digital Imaging as a Function of Degrees Kelvin
+F12 A Comparison of the Quality of Color Produced by Photographic Film and Digital Imaging Exposed Under Ultra-Violet Light and Measured as a Function of Degrees Kelvin

-Henry J. Dondero, DDS, 2 Emerald Drive, Glen Cove, NY 11542
+Henry J. Dondero, DDS\, Nassau County Medical Examiner, 2 Emerald Drive, Glen Cove, NY 11542

-The forensic odontologist relies on the faithful reproduction of film and/or digital photographs for investigative and evidencary purposes.
-The goal of this presentation is to deal with an evaluation of the differences in color reproduction from these two modalities.
-This presentation will impact the forensic community by encouraging further investigation utilizing more specialized equipment.
+The forensic odontologist relies on the faithful reproduction of film and/or digital photographs exposed under various light sources for investigative and evidentiary purposes.
+After attending this presentation, attendees will be briefed on the evaluation of the differences in color reproduction from these two modalities when exposed to ultra-violet light.